Chronic granulomatous disease

 Tests that may be done include:

 Antibiotics are used to treat infections caused by this condition.
-Chronic use of antibiotics may be used to prevent infections.
+Chronic use of antibiotics may prevent infections.
 A medicine called interferon-gamma may also help reduce the number of severe infections.
 Surgery may be needed to treat some abscesses.

 The only cure for CGD is a bone marrow or stem cell transplant.